Solana-ZH/SolRoute/README.md

   - Transaction instruction building

 ## Quick Start
+You run test in /tests to quickly understand the key feature of this project.

 note: before swapping, you must ensure that you have create the relavent SPL token account.
 I have provided some necessary func like: CoverWsol, CloseWsol and SelectOrCreateSPLTokenAccount.
 Youd'd better learn that knowledge from: https://solana.com/zh/developers/cookbook/tokens/get-token-account